Post-Call & Mid-Call SMS

 Step 4: Add Mid-Call SMS Action

-2. Select the text script to send
+2. Select the text template to send

-Step 5: Save Your Use Case and Script
+Step 5: Save Your Action and Script

-1. Save the Use Case configuration
+1. Save the Action configuration by clicking the blue checkmark

 2. Save the overall script